-FunkJazz Kafé Arts & Music Festival, a multifaceted, multi-discipline cultural arts brand has been a cornerstone of Atlanta’s cultural arts community for the last 24 years.
-This curated one-of-a-kind experience is known for its authenticity, vibrant appeal, longevity and maintaining a policy of cultural preservation, sustainability, innovation and education in design, art, music, film, fashion, technology, health and wellness as well as civic responsibility.
+FunkJazz Kafé Arts & Music Festival, is a highly curated, one-of-a-kind experience.
+It’s a multifaceted, multi-discipline cultural arts brand that has been a cornerstone of Atlanta’s cultural arts community for the last 24 years.
+This festival is known for its authenticity, vibrant appeal, longevity and maintaining a policy of cultural preservation, sustainability, innovation and education in design, art, music, film, fashion, technology, health and wellness as well as civic responsibility.

 We mix an environment of creative artists, activists and musicians to express themselves in whatever way they want.

 Incorporate several other creative performers from stilt walkers, fire breathers and percussion ensembles to Capoiera Angola martial artists to make our festival a lasting memory.